msuarezgalvez/msuarezgalvez/README.md

 -Excel <br />
 -DAX <br />
 -SQL <br />
--Python data analysis libraries (Pandas, Numpy, matplotlib, seaborn, scikit-learn) <br />
+-Python Data Analysis libraries (Pandas, Numpy, matplotlib, seaborn, scikit-learn) <br />

 In the repositories below you can see the codes and files of the courses I have taken.